 First Home Owner Grant

-Note: The $7,000 First Home Owner Grant ceases to apply where the eligible transaction is dated on or after 1 October 2012.
-However the $15,000 First Home Owner Grant (New Homes) scheme applies from this date for new homes only.
+The $7,000 First Home Owner Grant ceases to apply where the eligible transaction is dated on or after 1 October 2012.
+The First Home Owner Grant (New Homes) scheme applies from 1 October 2012 for new homes only.
+The grant amount for eligible transactions dated on or after 1 October 2012 to 31 December 2015 was $15,000, for eligible transactions on or after 1 January 2016 the grant amount is $10,000.

 The Scheme was established to assist first home buyers to purchase their first home by offering a $7,000 grant.